uber-go/fx/dig/README.md

 ## Resolve

-Mechanism of retrieving objects from the graph by type.
+`Resolve` retrieves objects from the graph by type.

-In the future, there are plans to do named retrievals to support multiple objects of the same type in the graph.
+There are future plans to do named retrievals to support multiple objects of the same type in the graph.

 ```go